 - Chronic lung diseases

-Bacterial pneumonia can be treated at home with medications to help prevent complications from a hospital setting.
+You can manage bacterial pneumonia at home with medications to help prevent complications from a hospital setting.
 A healthy person usually recovers within a week to three weeks but persons with weakened immune systems may take longer to recover.